Do College Minors Matter?

 Is a Double Minor Better Than a Double Major?

 Despite what many believe, a double major allows a student to earn a single bachelor’s degree.
 It is an entirely different thing from a double or dual degree.
-While a double major takes a while to complete, a double minor, with careful planning, does not require a student to add a semester or two.

 Time-wise, a double minor is better than a double major.
 Generally speaking, a major is made up of 12 classes.
 Each class is equivalent to about three credit hours.